Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 ```

 We can not have an `enum` inside a _constructor_ or the body of a method.
 (It is a sealed class).
-So it can exit as a member.
+So it can exist as a member.
 We can not have duplicates in an `enum` as well.
 This is just like having duplicate attributes.
 We don't have to declare every property (constant) of the `enum` is `public`, `static` and `final`.
 So we can not alter the value of an `enum` at run time.

 An `enum` can be used as a type (it is a type) just as an `int` or `String` could be used.
 We can pass it as a type to a parameter.